Alyaatalaat28/Alyaatalaat28/README.md

 - 👋 Hi, I’m @Alyaatalaat28
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me alyaatalaat205@gmail.com

 <!---
 Alyaatalaat28/Alyaatalaat28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.